oracle-devrel/oci-arch-queue-oke-demo/README.md

 - [Producer](./local-producer/readme.md)
 - [Queue Depth function](./queue-length-function/readme.md)

+Please follow steps provided in this document as well as readme of individual components so that you can run this demo in your tenancy.
 The core of this document focuses on creating the environment and then running the demo.

 ## Getting Started